 As we’ve mentioned before, the Affordable Care Act (ACA) introduces many new requirements for employers.
 One of the most significant requirements is the employer “pay or play” penalties, which went into effect January 1, 2015 (subject to some transitional rules).
 New reports—which the IRS will use to determine liability for penalties—must be distributed to employees in January 2016.
 As such, many companies are scrambling to keep up and striving to figure out what their obligations are.
 While understanding the various requirements is the first step to ACA compliance, it is only half the battle.
-To ensure success with the most complex requirements of the law, it is important to have the right plan in place.
+To ensure success with the most complex requirements of the law, it is important to have the right plan in place and understand just how an ACA reporting software can help.

 So, what can companies do to start on the right path toward ACA compliance?
 The journey begins with answering three crucial questions.